compasjs/compas/docs/how-to.md

 Lbu comes with its own test runner loosely inspired by [tape](https://github.com/substack/tape).
-It comes with a few assertions, async testing, and the possibility of doing sub tests.
+It comes with a few assertions, async testing, and the possibility of doing sub tests. `AssertionErrors` by using Node.js builtin [assert](https://nodejs.org/api/assert.html) -module are handled as well.

 ### Basic test file